 Children are unrolling work mats and getting a puzzle to work through.
-Little ones are standing at the wooden play kitchen making pretend breakfast, or in dramatic play, putting on a firefighter jacket.
+Little ones are standing at the wooden play kitchen making pretend breakfast, or putting on a firefighter jacket in dramatic play.
 These are just a few scenes I may see when I walk into the Montessori room at Playgarden Prep.
 Students are free to independently explore activities they find interesting and engaging.
 Fortunately, this type of play is not limited to the classroom!
-A Montessori Room can easily be created at home, so your little one can begin to explore an environment that will get them ready for an enriching early childhood education.
+A Montessori nursery room can easily be created at home, so your little one can begin to explore an environment that will get them ready for an enriching early childhood education.

 What is Montessori?